 Access to legal materials related to Mexico are provided by the Law Library, including:

-The Manuscript Division holds approximately sixty million items in eleven thousand separate collections, including some of the greatest manuscript treasures of American history and culture and support scholarly research in many aspects of political, cultural, and scientific history.
+The Manuscript Division holds approximately sixty million items in eleven thousand separate collections, including some of the greatest manuscript treasures of American history and culture.
 The Library's Manuscript Reading Room provides access to archival materials on and about Mexico, including primary sources from cultural figures, authors, politicians, as well as 16th century codices, such as the Huexotzinco Codex.

 The Library's Geography and Map Division has custody of the largest and most comprehensive cartographic collection in the world with collections numbering over 5 million maps, 100,000 atlases, 8,000 reference works, over 5000 globes and globe gores, 3,000 raised relief models, over 130,000 microfiche/film, and a large number of cartographic materials in other formats.
 Many of these materials have been digitized and are available online.
 Materials that have not been digitized are available from the Geography and Map Reading Room.